open-component-model/ocm-k8s-toolkit/docs/getting-started/setup.md

 > [!IMPORTANT]
 > If you choose to deploy a registry into your Kubernetes cluster, you have to make sure it is accessible from outside
 > the cluster (for `ocm transfer` to work) and inside the cluster (for the OCM K8s Toolkit controllers to work).
+>
+> We **strongly** recommend to use a registry that is publicly accessible, like [ghcr.io][ghcr.io].
+> (Deploying your own registry requires a lot of additional configuration.
+Especially, if you want to try out the
+> localization example, you will need to configure a registry that is accessible with the same address from your
+> CLI, kubelet, and inside the cluster.)

 ---